HamzaKhairy/rate-my-professor-analyzer/README.md

 - **Effectiveness Metrics:** Measure classification accuracy and relevance of summarized feedback.
 - **User Testing:** Conduct surveys to evaluate the usefulness and reliability of recommendations.
 - **Comparative Analysis:** Compare automated recommendations with manual reviews to assess improvements in time efficiency and insight quality.

-## Feasibility
-Using pre-trained NLP models and available machine-learning libraries, we will focus on integration and testing, ensuring the project is achievable within the given timeline.

 ---

 ## Repository Structure
 - **src**: Contains Python scripts for data collection, NLP summarization, comment classification, and recommendation generation.
 - **docs**: Documentation files, including the detailed project proposal.
-- **evaluation**: Contains files documenting the evaluation plan, user testing, and comparative analysis.